squirephp-italian/squirephp-it/README.md

 # Squire - Italian localization

-This package aims to group all the Italian localization for [Squire].
+This package aims to group all the Italian localizations for [Squire].

 To install specific localization packages, please install the model package from [Squire] then install what you need from this separately.